Back to school allowance to increase by 100 euro per child

 The Government has announced that the back-to-school allowance is to increase by 100 euro per child, as part of a 67 million euro package announced to help with the cost-of-living crisis.

-The announcement was made by Minister for Education Norma Foley, Minister for Social Protection Heather Humphreys and Minister for Public Expenditure and Reform Michael McGrath on Tuesday evening.
+The announcement was made by Minister for Education Norma Foley, Minister for Social Protection Heather Humphreys and Minister for Public Expenditure and Reform Michael McGrath on Tuesday.

 The means-tested Back to School Clothing and Footwear Allowance of 160 euro is currently available to children who are aged between 4-11 years old on September 30.

-Minister Humphreys said the increase would affect 120,000 families who receive the allowance.
+Ms Humphreys said the increase would be paid to 120,000 families automatically, with a further 30,000 families receiving their payment over the coming weeks, affecting some 262,000 children in total.

-Families are to receive the normal payment next week, with the additional 100 euro at the end of July or the start of August.
+This one-off measure will result in an allowance of 260 euro for children aged four to 11, and 385 euro for those aged 12 and over.

-In addition, Minister Humphreys said that the school meals programme would be expanded to include an additional 60,000 children from 310 DEIS schools.
+In addition, Ms Humphreys said that the school meals programme would be expanded to include an additional 60,000 children from 310 DEIS schools.

-Minister Foley also announced that school transport fees would be waived, calling it a “significant investment” affecting all 121,000 children who pay those fees.
+Ms Foley also announced that school transport fees would be waived for the coming academic year, calling it a “significant investment” affecting all 121,000 families who would normally pay those fees.

+“This will provide families with savings of up to 500 euro on the cost of tickets,” she said.

 She added that the package amounted to an additional nine euro a week in families’ pockets over the year.